the-sagar/petstore-modernized/README.md

 from `petstore_orders` and uses the immutable checkout email.
 Shipment emails identify the persisted fulfilment event; the Order stores cumulative quantities, not per-pass line details.

-Email is opt-in and best-effort.
+Email is configurable and best-effort; the current checked-in `NOTIFICATION_ENABLED` default is `true`.
 SMTP and notification publication failures are logged without undoing business state.
 SMTP failures are acknowledged without automatic retry.
 Mongo updates and JMS sends are not atomic: a crash/publication failure can lose a notification, and JMS redelivery or a crash after SMTP acceptance can duplicate email.
 There is no outbox,